-We study various solid-state quantum systems such as quantum dots, defects, and emerging quantum materials.
+We study various solid-state quantum systems such as quantum dots, defects, and newly emerging quantum materials.

-Our research aims to generate and control photonic and spin qubits from solid-state quantum structures for scalable and integrated quantum systems.
+Our research aims to generate and control photonic and spin qubits from solid-state quantum structures to implement scalable and integrated quantum systems.

-Such systems will enable chip-scale platforms for quantum information processing such as quantum communication, quantum sensing, and quantum computing.
+These systems will provide chip-scale platforms for quantum information processing such as quantum communication, quantum sensing, and quantum computing.

 1) Quantum light sources (single photons and entangled photon pair)

 1) Fundamental study of light-matter interaction and quantum phenomena such as quantum entanglement